-- The use of TRIF reinforces the Company's commitment to protect the health and safety of its employees, contractors, clients and other third-party personnel in the communities in which the Company operates.
-The use of TRIF also helps make health and safety management a core part of the culture of the organization.
-The ultimate TRIF goal, which is communicated to the Company's employees, third-party service providers and clients, is "Goal Zero". - The Company has a Health, Safety, Environment and Quality Committee which is responsible for monitoring the health, safety, environment and quality practices, procedures and performance of the Company and its subsidiaries and for monitoring compliance with applicable legislation and conformity with industry standards.
-Such Committee is also responsible for reviewing management reports and, when appropriate, making recommendations to the board of directors on the Company's policies and procedures related to health, safety, the environment and quality.
-The Health, Safety, Environment and Quality Committee consists of three board members, each of whom is independent.
-All board committees and the board of directors as a whole are focused on the importance of considering environmental, social and governance issues as part of the Company's license to operate and in 2021 such matters were incorporated into the board mandate, committee charters and board/committee work plans to ensure that the board is monitoring and discussing any relevant developments in those areas as required. - The Company's commitment to quality, safety and service is evident in its investment made to become certified under API Q2, which is the first quality management system certification specifically for energy services companies in the oil and gas industry.
-See "General Development of the Business Competitive Conditions Competitive Position: Commitment to quality" for additional information.
+- The use of TRIF and LTIF promotes the Company's commitment to protect the health and safety of its employees, contractors, clients, and other third-party personnel in the communities in which the Company operates.
+The use of TRIF and LTIF also reinforces that health and safety management are core to the Company's culture.
+The TRIF and LTIF goals which are communicated to the Company's employees, third-party service providers and clients, is "Goal Zero". - As at December 31, 2022, the Company had a Health, Safety, Environment and Quality Committee responsible for monitoring the health, safety, environment and quality practices, procedures and performance of the Company and its subsidiaries and for monitoring compliance with applicable legislation and conformity with industry standards.
+The Committee was also responsible for reviewing management reports and, when appropriate, making recommendations to the board of directors on the Company's policies and procedures related to health, safety, the environment, and quality.
+Effective January 1, 2023, the Health, Safety, Environment and Quality Committee changed its name to the Health, Safety and Environment Committee and is responsible for reporting a healthy, safe and environmentally conscious organization.
+In conjunction with the Committee's realignment, oversight of Quality Management has been reassigned to the Chief Executive Officer who be responsible for reporting to board on quality matters.
+The Health, Safety and Environment Committee consists of three board members, two of whom are independent.
+All board committees and the board of directors as a whole are focused on the importance of considering environmental, social and governance issues as part of the Company's license to operate and in 2021 such matters were incorporated into the board mandate, committee charters and board/committee work plans to ensure that the board is monitoring and discussing any relevant developments in those areas as required. - Starting in 2023, the Company will develop a comprehensive ESG Program and Strategy.
+As part of its ESG Program and Strategy, the Company expects to publish its inaugural ESG Report in 2024.